 An investment in preferred securities involves additional risks that are not typically associated with an investment in common stocks.
 Generally, holders of preferred securities have no voting rights with respect to the issuer unless preferred dividends have been in arrears for a specified number of periods, at which time the preferred security holders may have the right to elect a number of directors to the issuer's board.
-Generally, once the issuer pays all the arrearages, the preferred securities may redeem the securities prior to a specified date.
+Generally, once the issuer pays all the arrearages, the preferred security holders no longer have voting rights.
+In certain circumstances, an issuer of preferred securities may redeem the securities prior to a specified date.
 A special redemption by the issuer may negatively impact the return of the security held by the Fund.
 Preferred securities may include provisions that permit the issuer, at its discretion, to defer distributions for a stated period without any adverse consequences to the issuer.
 Preferred securities are subordinated to bonds and other debt instruments in a company's capital structure in terms of priority to corporate income and liquidation payments and therefore will be subject to greater credit risk than those debt instruments.
 Preferred securities may be substantially less liquid than many other securities, including common stocks.